Easy-to-read medicine information about meclozine – what it is, how to take it safely and possible side effects.

 What is meclozine?

-- Meclozine is available as tablets, and in New Zealand, meclozine can be purchased from a pharmacy without a prescription.
+In New Zealand meclozine is available as tablets that can be purchased from a pharmacy without a prescription.

-- The usual dose of meclozine is 2 tablets (25 milligrams) once a day.
+- The usual dose of meclozine is 2 tablets once a day.

 - Some people may need higher doses, up to 4 tablets once a day.